Market Analysts see Corning Incorporated [GLW] gaining to $55. Time to buy?

 Caution Concerning Forward-Looking Statements.

-It opened the trading session at $41.00, the shares rose to $41.12 and dropped to $40.015, the range by which the price of stock traded the whole day.
-The daily chart for GLW points out that the company has recorded 15.75% gains over the past six months.
-However, it is still -54.75% lower than its most recent low trading price.
+The stocks have a year to date performance of 13.67 percent and weekly performance of -0.68 percent.
+The stock has been moved at 10.74 percent over the last six months.
+The stock has performed -4.93 percent around the most recent 30 days and changed -9.17 percent over the most recent 3-months.

-If we look at the average trading volume of 4.50M shares, GLW reached to a volume of 3643818 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.40M shares, GLW reached to a volume of 2877705 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GLW shares is $48.82 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GLW stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.